Twelver Shi'ism: Intercession

-Shari'ah (Furu al-Din)
+Shari'ah

-According to Nasr, the root of the Shari'ah is Shr' which means road that all the men and women should follow.
+The root of the Shari'ah is Shr' which means road that all the men and women should follow.
 The Shari'ah or Divine Law of Islam is ritual, legal, ethical, and social aspects of Islam which is the concrete embodiment of the will of God.
 It governs the life of a Muslim from the cradle to the grave in order to get happiness in the Hereafter.
 He adds to get into Haqiqah, a Muslim should follow the Shari'ah which resides within the formal law.
 This interior part of the Shariah is Tariqah.

 The Shari'ah consists of Ibadat (worship) which is all the conjunctions that apply to the Islamic rites and muamalat which includes every kind of social, political and economic transactions.
 The Shari'ah divides all acts into five categories: obligatory (wajib), recommended (mandub), reprehensible or abominable (makruh), forbidden (haram) and acts toward which the Divine Law is indifferent (mubah).

 The evaluation of the act is on the base of the Shari'ah.
 God is the ultimate legislator (the Shari') and the roots of the Shari'ah is in the Quran.
 The Hadith and Sunnah are the second sources of the Shari'ah and the complements of the Quran.
 The Shari'ah has immutable principles but is applicable to new situations.